 If you stick around for a few songs, show some love, and drop a dollar or two in the tip jar.

 While some other clubs like The Spotted Cat are smaller and fill up quickly, Blue Nile has a large stage and spacious dance floor.

 21st Amendment Bar

-My love for speakeasies led me to check out the Prohibition-era 21st Amendment Bar in the French Quarter.
+My love for speakeasies led me to check out the Prohibition-era 21st Amendment Bar, a half-block off Bourbon Street in the heart of the French Quarter.

-The bar takes its name from the 21st Amendment to the US Constitution, which was a repeal of the 18th Amendment creating Prohibition (the ban on alcohol production and sales) in 1920.
+The bar takes its name from the 21st Amendment to the U.S. Constitution, which repealed the 18th Amendment creating Prohibition (the ban on alcohol production and sales) in 1920.

-The space was originally a hotel and restaurant called La Louisiane when it was established in 1933; the same year, Prohibition came to an end.
+The space was originally a hotel and restaurant called La Louisiane when it was established in 1933; the same year, Prohibition ended.